MaxRan92/minesweeper/README.md

 ## Validator Testing - PEP8

 - The code is PEP8 validated, however manual intervention was necessary to meet all the requirements.
-  Most of the alerts were regarding the number of blank lines between methods, trailing whitespaces to be deleted and too long lines.
+  Most of the alerts were about the number of blank lines between methods, trailing whitespaces to be deleted and too long lines.
-  About this last alert, I included '  # noqa' on those parts in which shorter than 79 characters lines may lead to bad readibility
+  About this last alert type, '  # noqa' string were included on those parts in which shorter than 79 characters lines may lead to bad readibility.
 ![Validation Errors](https://github.com/MaxRan92/minesweeper/blob/main/docs/screenshots/pep8.png)

 ## Manual Testing and Interesting Code Logics
 Manual testing has been implemented in all the phases of the project.
 Here I summarize and document the most significant issues encountered:

 1) **Row/Column input handling**

   The code below comes from the 8) **get_coordinates()** method.
 As explained by the comments, the code does the following steps:
     - takes a row input
     - If the input is B (back), the code leads to the dir_or_flag_selection method.